neisinger/Sonoff-Espresso-Timer/README.md

 This is the original Circuit Diagram of the Elektra coffee machine.

-![circuit diagram Elektra Cappuccina original](/images/circuit_elektra_orig.png) I tried to make my own diagram, so it's easier to understand what is going on.
+![circuit diagram Elektra Cappuccina original](/images/circuit_elektra_orig.png)

+I tried to make my own diagram, so it's easier to understand what is going on.

 ![circuit diagram of unmodified Elektra](/images/circuit_diag_elektra_orig.png)

+The workings of this machine are very easy.
+Basically the power switch gives power to the machine and it immediately starts heating up until the 95°C breaker opens.
+If you want to brew Espresso you push the espresso button which gives power to the pump for as long as you have the switch pushed.
+I will ignore the steam part, as I don't use it.

 ![circuit diagram with added Sonoff Timer](/images/circuit_diag_elektra_sonoff.png)

+Basically I just replace the espresso button with the flashed Sonoff timer and use the original push button as input for the Sonoff timer.

 ## Usage
 The Controller tries to connect to specified WiFi.
 Just set up your local Wifi in Code before flashing the Sonoff.